Mills 169 (A26)

 Available at http://anthro.rschram.org/1002/4.1

-The instructions for the essay are on Blackboard and will be visible at noon under 'Assessment Information'.
+The instructions for the essay are on Canvas and are visible now under 'Assignments'.

-The essay is due on 13 September at 4 p.m. online on Blackboard.
+The essay is due on 14 September at 4 p.m. online on Canvas.

-For this essay, you will read a supplemental article by Ping-Ann Addo (2015)1) and choose two other case studies from class readings.
+For this essay, you will read a supplemental article by Lynne Milgram (2018) and choose two other case studies from class readings.
 (One of your cases can be Ongka's Big Moka.)

 You can drop in to the Writing Hub in Teachers' College for advice about writing essays and developing arguments.

 These two things are sitting on my desk in my office:

 A worker under capitalism brings “his own hide to market and has nothing to expect but – a hiding” (Marx 1867, chap.
 6).